BV-BRC/BV-BRC-Docs/docroot/tutorial/genome_annotation/genome_annotation.md

 ### Finding the genome using Global Search

 1. The Global Search can be used to locate public and private data.
-The name of the genome can be entered into the box, which can be found on the home page for BV-BRC or PATRIC, and also at the top right of any other page.
+The name of the genome can be entered into the box, which can be found on the home page, and also at the top right of any other page.
 ![Figure 69](./images/Picture69.png "Figure 69")

 2. Entering the Genome ID, if known, will provide a more direct access to an individual genome.
 Click return after entering.